Rimurutempestx/AWS-End-User-Computing-Dashboard/README.md

 ## Static website and Cloudfront configuration
 Started off by creating a S3 bucket to store my objects, then made sure that my bucket name was a globally unique DNS-compliant name.
 Also verified that the region is supported for the project.
+Configured the Origin Domain Name to my S3 bucket, proceeded to leave the Orgin Path empty and kept the default value for the origin ID.
+For the OAI i chose to just burn a little bit of time and create a new identity, then made sure to update my bucket policys.
+I also decided to leave the values for Origin Connection Attempts and Origin Connection Timeout as default and the Origin Custom Headers empty for now.
+Then for Default Cache Behavior Settings, for Viewer Protocol Policy, chose Redirect HTTP to HTTPS.
+Finally for the Default Root Object for the distribution settings i entered /index.html and created the Distribution.